-We want you to feel at home in Barcelona, so we will do everything we can to help you integrate into life in Barcelona, from internships to cultural activities.
-You also have the option of living with a local resident, who can serve as your local host and resource to make the most of studying abroad in Barcelona.
+We want you to feel at home in Barcelona, so we do everything we can to help you integrate into life in Barcelona.
+From internships to cultural activities, our job is to make sure you have the most authentic study abroad experience possible.
+You will be living with a local resident, who can serve as your local host and resource to help you make the most of studying abroad in Barcelona.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.